paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 The Commandant and the Assistant Commandant for Intelligence of the Coast Guard each shall be considered a “Senior Official of the Intelligence Community” for purposes of Executive Order 12333 of December 4, 1981 [[50 U.S.C.
 3001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3001&num=0&edition=prelim) note], and all other relevant authorities.

 Sec.
-88. Order of Succession.

-Subject to the provisions of subsection (b) of this section, the officers named in subsection (a) of this section, in the order listed, shall act as, and perform the functions and duties of the office of, the Secretary of Homeland Security (Secretary), if they are eligible to act as Secretary under the provisions of the Federal Vacancies Reform Act of 1998, [5 U.S.C.
-3345](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3345&num=0&edition=prelim) et seq.
-(Vacancies Act), during any period in which the Secretary has died, resigned, or otherwise become unable to perform the functions and duties of the office of Secretary.

-(a) Order of Succession.

-(i) Deputy Secretary of Homeland Security;

-(ii) Under Secretary for Management;

-(iii) Administrator of the Federal Emergency Management Agency;

-(iv) Under Secretary for National Protection and Programs;

-(v) Under Secretary for Science and Technology;

-(vi) Under Secretary for Intelligence and Analysis;

-(vii) Commissioner of U.S. Customs and Border Protection;

-(viii) Administrator of the Transportation Security Administration;

-(ix) Director of U.S. Immigration and Customs Enforcement;

-(x) Director of U.S. Citizenship and Immigration Services;

-(xi) Assistant Secretary for Policy;

-(xii) General Counsel;

-(xiii) Deputy Under Secretary for Management;

-(xiv) Deputy Commissioner of U.S. Customs and Border Protection;

-(xv) Deputy Administrator of the Transportation Security Administration;

-(xvi) Deputy Director of U.S. Immigration and Customs Enforcement;

-(xvii) Deputy Director of U.S. Citizenship and Immigration Services; and

-(xviii) Director of the Federal Law Enforcement Training Center.

-(b) Exceptions.

-(i) No individual who is serving in an office listed in subsection (a) in an acting capacity, by virtue of so serving, shall act as Secretary pursuant to this section.

-(ii) Notwithstanding the provisions of this section, the President retains discretion, to the extent permitted by the Vacancies Act, to depart from this order in designating an acting Secretary.

-Sec.
-89. Savings Provision.
+88. Savings Provision.

 Except as otherwise specifically provided above or in Executive Order 13284 of January 23, 2003 (“Amendment of Executive Orders, and Other Actions, in Connection With the Establishment of the Department of Homeland Security”) [[6 U.S.C.
 121](./chapter-001-homeland-security-organization.md#section-121) note], references in any prior Executive Order relating to an agency or an agency component that is transferred to the Department of Homeland Security (“the Department”), or relating to a function that is transferred to the Secretary of Homeland Security, shall be deemed to refer, as appropriate, to the Department or its officers, employees, agents, organizational units, or functions.

 Sec.
-90. Nothing in this order shall be construed to impair or otherwise affect the authority of the Secretary of Defense with respect to the Department of Defense, including the chain of command for the armed forces of the United States under [section 162(b) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section162/b&num=0&edition=prelim), United States Code, and the authority of the Secretary of Defense with respect to the Department of Defense under section 113(b) of that title.
+89. Nothing in this order shall be construed to impair or otherwise affect the authority of the Secretary of Defense with respect to the Department of Defense, including the chain of command for the armed forces of the United States under [section 162(b) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section162/b&num=0&edition=prelim), United States Code, and the authority of the Secretary of Defense with respect to the Department of Defense under section 113(b) of that title.

 Sec.
-91. Nothing in this order shall be construed to limit or restrict the authorities of the Central Intelligence Agency and the Director of Central Intelligence pursuant to the National Security Act of 1947 [act July 26, 1947, ch.
+90. Nothing in this order shall be construed to limit or restrict the authorities of the Central Intelligence Agency and the Director of Central Intelligence pursuant to the National Security Act of 1947 [act July 26, 1947, ch.
 343; see Tables for classification] and the CIA Act of 1949 [probably means the Central Intelligence Agency Act of 1949, act June 20, 1949, ch.
 227; see Tables for classification].

 Sec.
-92. This order shall become effective on March 1, 2003.
+91. This order shall become effective on March 1, 2003.

 Sec.
-93. This order does not create any right or benefit, substantive or procedural, enforceable at law or in equity, against the United States, its departments, agencies, or other entities, its officers or employees, or any other person.
+92. This order does not create any right or benefit, substantive or procedural, enforceable at law or in equity, against the United States, its departments, agencies, or other entities, its officers or employees, or any other person.

 [Reference to the Director of Central Intelligence or the Director of the Central Intelligence Agency in the Director’s capacity as the head of the intelligence community deemed to be a reference to the Director of National Intelligence.
 Reference to the Director of Central Intelligence or the Director of the Central Intelligence Agency in the Director’s capacity as the head of the Central Intelligence Agency deemed to be a reference to the Director of the Central Intelligence Agency.
 See section 1081(a) and (b) of Pub.
 L. 108–458, set out as a note under [section 3001 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3001&num=0&edition=prelim), War and National Defense.]